WENATCHEE WILD HOCKEY BOOSTER CLUB - established 2021

 6.02 Election of officers will be by a show of hands.
-If more than one person is running for an office, election will be conducted by ballot.
+If more than one person is running for an office, elections will be conducted by ballot.
 In those instances, a ballot will be handed to each member at the beginning of the meeting where an election is going to be held.
-The Secretary will oversee election, counting votes and announcing the new slate of officers.
+The Secretary will oversee the election, counting votes and announcing the new slate of officers.

 6.03 All elections will be decided by simple majority.